ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 The _First Epic of Mela_, the _Second Epic of Mela_, and the _Final Epic of_
 _Mela_ describe Mela's life, with a heavy emphasis on her role as the supreme commander of the forces of the Righteous Army of Liberation.
-Her Epics are rich in military detail, and the _Thousand Actions of the Upright Soldier_ borrows many idioms and techniques from these epics.
+Her Epics are rich in military detail, and the _Thousand Correct Actions of the Upright Soldier_ borrows many idioms and techniques from these epics.

 ### Early Life of Mela